 Our fundraisers will be wearing Garvan-branded uniforms (light grey shirts, black jackets, indigo logo) and will have ID tags on lanyards.
 If you are unsure if a fundraiser is genuine you can ask to see their ID which they are required to wear at all times while working.
-It should clearly state who they work for (Apex Alliance) and that they are representing the Garvan Institute of Medical Research.
+It should clearly state who they work for (Earth Impact or Apex Alliance) and that they are representing the Garvan Institute of Medical Research.

 Is my personal data secure?

 If you have chosen to support us by direct debit, you will receive a follow up phone call and welcome pack to confirm we have the correct details and to thank you for your kindness and generosity.